IPMAI-Lab/ipmai-lab.github.io/content/authors/24_yufan/_index.md

 - Research Assistant
 ---

 Yufan is a 2024 master's graduate from Zhejiang University.
-She is passionate about image generation, cross-model generation and multimodal learning.
+She is passionate about image generation, cross-modal generation and multimodal learning.